ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis/install_redis.md

 ### Arm deployment options

-There are numerous ways to deploy Redis on Arm.
-Bare metal, cloud VMs, or the various Redis services that cloud providers offer.
+There are numerous ways to deploy Redis on Arm: Bare metal, cloud VMs, or the various Redis services that cloud providers offer.
 If you already have an Arm system, you can skip over this subsection and continue reading.

 * Arm Cloud VMs
   * [Get started with Arm-based cloud instances](/learning-paths/servers-and-cloud-computing/csp) learning path